openSUSE/news-o-o/_posts/2011-04-04-people-of-opensuse-per-jessen.markdown

 #### Which is your favorite movie scene?

-From the Australian movie žThe Dish when the local band plays the title-music from žHawaii Five-O thinking it is the American national anthem.
+From the Australian movie â€žThe Dishâ€œ when the local band plays the title-music from â€žHawaii Five-Oâ€œ thinking it is the American national anthem.

 #### Star Trek or Star Wars?